MehmetCanBOZ/MehmetCanBOZ/README.md

-### Hi there 👋, I'm Mehmet Can BOZ from Istanbul,TURKEY.
+### Hi there 👋, I'm Mehmet Can BOZ from Istanbul, TURKEY.

-I do content on Design and Development about Web Programing and AI.I am a passionate self-taught Full Stack web developer.I really enjoy learning programming languages like Python and Javascript also framework like React, as well as work in Django and Nodejs.
+I do content on design and development about web and mobile.
+I am a passionate self-taught Full Stack web developer.
+I really enjoy learning programming languages like Python and Javascript also frameworks like React, as well as working in Django and Nodejs.

 Skills: Nodejs / React / Sass

-- 🌱 I’m currently learning React,React Native, Node.js,
+- 🌱 I’m currently learning React, React Native, Node.js,
-- 💬 Ask me about Django,Python,JavaScript
+- 💬 Ask me about Django, Python, JavaScript
-- 📫 How to reach me: You can reach from my social media account.
+- 📫 How to reach me: You can reach me from my social media account.

 ## ✉️ Find me on: